Z80-Retro/BASIC/BBCBASIC.md

 # Building BBC BASIC for the Retro/Nouveau

-One way to build BBC BASIC on the Retro (or Nouveau) is to use the SLR Z80ASM compiler on CP/M (not the Linux package of the same name, not the one that comes with z88dk) using the following commands:
+One way to build BBC BASIC on the Retro (or Nouveau) is to use the SLR Z80ASM compiler on CP/M (not the Linux package of the same name, not the one that comes with z88dk.)

+First grab the source from [Z80-Retro/BBCZ80](https://github.com/Z80-Retro/BBCZ80/tree/master/src) and copy it to a drive on your Retro or Nouveau.

-Assuming you have the SLR assembler & linker on drive a:
+Assuming you copied the source files (they all end in .Z80) to, say, drive G and have the SLR assembler & linker on drive A:

 ```
 a:z80asm dist/rmf,main/rmf,exec/rmf,eval/rmf,asmb/rmf,cmos/rmf,math/rmf,hook/rmf,data/rmf